slowernews/wisdom-tldr/README.md

 > *'What Susie says of Sally says mores about Susie than of Sally.'*

 > *'«Chekov bottle».
 If something is described in a previous chapter, it means it will be important for the action in a future chapter.'*

-===
-###On excuses

-There are no acceptable excuses.
-End.

-> *'You cannot use your personality type as an excuse.'*

-===
-###On fear

-Fear can be paralyzing.
-Replace fear of unknown with curiosity.
-[Excuses](#on-) are a manifestation of fear.

-> *'If you view everything through the lens of fear, then you tend to stay in retreat mode.'*

-> *'Don’t be afraid to be alone.
-Don’t be afraid to be committed.
-Fear is the most limiting quality a person has.' -- Michelangelo*

-> *'Our fearlessness shall be our secret weapon.' -- John Green*

-> *'The greatest barrier to success is the fear of failure.' -- Sven Goran Eriksson*

-> *'You always have two choices: your commitment versus your fear.' -- Sammy Davis Jr.*

-> *'Your limits are where are your fears.'*

-> *'When people criticize your life they are speaking about their one fears and limitations not yours.'*

-> *'Comfort in our failures allows us to act without fear, to engage without judgment, to love without conditions.'*

-> *'What you fear you attract; what you resist, you make it bigger.'*

-> *'The things we fear the most have already happened to us.'

-===
-###On confidence and beliefs

-If you say it with confidence, you are what you say you are.

-> *'You're only as good as your next speech.'*

-> *'A speech is a performance.
-Authenticity is crucial.'*

-> *'Fake it till you make it.'*

-> *'Doubt kills more dreams than failure ever will.'*

-> *'If you don't believe in yourself.
-Believe in me who believes in you.'*

-> *'Believe you can, and you’re half way there.'*

-> *'Your Beliefs Determine Your Reality.
-Nothing can sabotage you more quickly and more completely than limiting beliefs.'*

-> *'Having a low opinion of yourself is not modesty.
-It’s self-destruction.' -- Bobby Sommer*

-> *'Value yourself.
-The only people who appreciate a doormat are people with dirty shoes.' -- Leo Buscaglia*

-> *'Be gentle first with yourself.'*

-CHALLENGE: Know the frontier between confidence and arrogance.

-> *'Confidence is not walking into a room thinking you are better than everyone, its walking in not having to compare yourself with anyone at all.'*

-> *'We don’t rise to the level of our expectations; we fall to the level of our training.'*

-===
-###On insecurities and imperfections

-> *'Imperfections are attractive when their owners are happy with them.' -- Augusten Burroughs*

-> *'Once you’ve accepted your flaws, no one can use them against you.' -- Tyrion*

-> *'It takes more courage to reveal your insecurities than to hide them.' -- Alex Karras*

-> *'Speaking openly about a problem is a sign of strength, not a weakness.
-It's a sign of a weakness to avoid showing signs of weakness.
-You want to be educating people of what you are doing.
-Copying an idea has little to do with the codebase being either small or clonable and more with the people behind the idea.
-And I don't mean just about having courage.
-Ideas by themselves are roughly worthless.
-There's no market for them.
-There's no place where one can go and buy an idea.
-Describing your idea in detail doesn't mean other people will copy it.
-First they'll have to be convinced it's a good idea.
-If you ever tried to change anyone else's mind you know by now how hard that is.
-Not even founders themselves can predict how well their own ideas will do.
-Larry and Sergey originally tried to sell Google to Yahoo for $1m.
-And even if people are convinced your idea is a good idea, they'll still have to compare it to the existing idea they are already working on and see which one they're more likely to do well with.
-A better, more ambitious idea might seem frightening.
-A simpler idea might seem more tangible.
-It could be at least a year before one can convince themselves it's ok to let an old idea die, and at least two years to pursue an ambitious one.
-Ambitious ideas really are that frightening.If you are not convinced choosing between two ideas like this is hard, here's a simpler test that doesn't even involve a good idea.
-When you have only a bad idea and no good ones, how long does it take you to stop working on it?
-Regardless, good ideas will have competition anyway.
-You can't avoid it.
-So actively working on the next step of getting feedback on what you have is a sign you are strong enough to take the next steps, however small they seem, as opposed to hiding to avoid competition.
-Dropbox launched on HN (https://news.'*ycombinator.com/item?id=8863) and their biggest gain wasn't the number of users they got from HN.
-Their biggest gain was probably that they became less frightened by the idea of one day evolving into a startup with 300m users.

-===
-###On hiding and shame

-A man is not what he think he is: he is what he hides.

-> *'Do not build fortresses to protect yourself: isolation is dangerous.' -- Robert Greene (4th law of power)*

-> *'Well-kept gardens die by pacifism.'*

-> *'Shame corrodes the very part of us that believes we are capable of change.' -- Brene Brown*

-> *'Nobody feels love when they feel shame.' -- John Townsend*